Volunteering at The Dell Cheetah Centre

 Working week begins on Monday morning and terminates on Sunday midday.
 Starting and finishing time varies depending on the season.
 You can find an example of weekly schedule by clicking here.
 However please do be aware that things can change very quickly and that an emergency will take precedence on other activities.

 Volunteers get Sunday afternoons off as well as another full day per week (except the week of the Kruger trip), which is on a rotational basis.
 Volunteers can relax at Vaal Rock or chose to visit one of the activities listed here (at an additional charge).
 Please note that the cost of transport will have to be taken into account as most of them are about an hour and a half’s drive away.
-Sunday afternoon is a time to relax at Vaal Rock and spend some time by the river, as there is no staff available.
+Sunday afternoon is a time to relax at Vaal Rock and spend some time by the river.

 A typical working day starts early morning by feeding the animals and cleaning their enclosures, i.e. collecting their faeces or other organic waste and washing out and refilling all water bowls.